Featured Speakers

 Johnni Medina

-Johnni Medina, MA, manager of content and digital engagement, is the creator of a suite of custom AI bots for Pace marketing teams.
+Johnni Medina, MA, is the manager of content and digital engagement in Pace's University Relations and the creator of a suite of custom AI bots for Pace marketing teams.
 They have also helped lead AI literacy initiatives, delivered generative AI curriculum to students and staff, and consulted on AI adoption at Pace and beyond.
 Medina focuses on designing practical, people-first systems that require no programming knowledge, enabling broad integration within nontechnical teams.

 David Sachs